zengxiaofei/HapHiC/README.md

 $ /path/to/HapHiC/utils/filter_bam.py HiC.bam 1 --NM 3 --threads 14 | samtools view - -b -@ 14 -o HiC.filtered.bam
 ```

+**Notes:**

+* Here, `asm.fa` can be haplotype-collapsed contigs (e.g., `p_ctg` in hifiasm), haplotype-phased unitigs (e.g., `p_utg` in hifiasm), or one or more sets of haplotype-resolved contigs (e.g., `hap*.p_utg` in hifiasm).
+In addition, `asm.fa` may also be scaffolds output by other scaffolders.
-You can prepare the BAM file according to your own preferences or requirements, but **DO NOT** sort it by coordinate.
+* You can prepare the BAM file according to your own preferences or requirements, but **DO NOT** sort it by coordinate.
 If your BAM file is already sorted by coordinate, you need to resort it by read name ( `samtools sort -n` ).
+* We **DO NOT** recommend the Juicer pipeline for Hi-C reads alignment, particularly in haplotype-phased assemblies.

 ### <span id="pipeline">Run HapHiC scaffolding pipeline</span>

 **(i) One-line command**.
 HapHiC provides a one-line command `haphic pipeline` to execute the entire scaffolding pipeline.
-The required parameters are 1) `asm.fa`, your genome assembly file in FASTA format; 2) `HiC.filtered.bam`, the BAM file prepared in the previous step; 3) `nchrs`, the expected number of chromosomes.
+The required parameters are 1) `asm.fa` , your genome assembly file in FASTA format; 2) `HiC.filtered.bam` , the BAM file prepared in the previous step; 3) `nchrs` , the number of chromosomes present in the assembly, and also the expected number of output scaffolds.

 ```bash
 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs